digitalmediabremen/documents/Directions_for_Concept_and_Project_Proposal.md

 - how does the theme/project topic translate into your design?
 - use another medium to communicate your point!
 - KIS ( keep it simple )

-## Known Problems ;)

-- Sometimes a project is not that clear yet.
-- Sometimes we don’t know where a project is leading to.
-Do not make it a problem but a *feature*. but also make sure to communicate your interests and reflect upon why you want to embark on such exploration.
-Trust the process!
-- Sometimes it is difficult to prematurely *visualize* a project.
-Try it anyway.
-It will help other but also youself to unterstand what you are onto. use all sorts of different tools or media e.g:
-    - physical models
-    - sketches
-    - collages
-    - renderings

-Find further help at [Theory and Design-driven Artistic Practice with, about and through (new) Technologies and Media](https://docs.google.com/document/d/1uwNdwLStjFsURw0eKTtNJv-CyWoTwwJ08jGdl2DszSw) or at [Directions for Visualizing Concepts](http://dm-hb.de/dmdfvc).

 # Bonus